-The preparation of the financial statements in conformity with U.S. generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reporting period.
+The preparation of the financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reporting period.
 Actual results could differ from those estimates.
+Estimates and assumptions used in the preparation of the Claims Conference's financial statements include the value of unsold restituted properties, the allocation of expenses to functional classifications, and assumption of discount rates in calculating right-of-use (ROU) assets and lease liabilities for finance and operating leases.